Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 Injury or wound care:

-- Go to follow-up visits: Your primary healthcare provider may talk to you, your family, friends, or those who should be held responsible for elder neglect.
+- Go to follow-up visits: Your healthcare provider may talk to you, your family, friends, or those who should be held responsible for elder neglect.
 This may include what may happen if elder neglect does not stop.

 For more information: